formsbyair/Documentation/docs/_docs/questions/types/display-content.md

 Use the toolbar in **Editor** view to make text Bold/Italic/Underline, and insert hyperlinks and images.

-Image URLs must point to existing images on the internet, you can't upload custom images via our portal or API currently.
+Images and hyperlinks can point to existing files on the internet, or an asset that's been uploaded for a form.

 Hyperlinks and images can be edited by clicking on them and using the popup toolbar.